Double Copy of Form Factors and Higgs Amplitudes: A mechanism of turning spurious poles in Yang-Mills into physical

 The factorization property \eqref{eq:3pttreeGRA2} implies that the spurious pole $s_{13}+s_{23}$ in gauge theory should be understood as a physical pole in gravity!
 Indeed, it represents the factorization of the Feynman diagram $ \Gamma_c$ in Figure \ref{fig:F3treeGRA}.
-This new diagram naturally appears since graviton couples to everything including the ``operator'' leg.
-As further consistency checks, \eqref{eq:3pttreeGRAfinal} also gives correct factorization on the $s_{13}$ and $s_{23}$ pole, which are associated with diagrams $\Gamma_a$ and $\Gamma_b$ respectively.
-Finally, $\mathcal{G}_3 $ matches the expression from the Feynman diagrams of Figure \ref{fig:F3treeGRA} in gravity.
+The appearance of this new diagram is natural since gravitons couple to everything including the ``operator'' leg.